georgiee/coding-for-kids/slides.md

 ---
 ^ Most magazines had some CD attached.

-^ The ones about computers contained application, demos, drivers & patches.
+^ The ones about computers contained applications, demos, drivers & patches.

 ^ Why?
 Because internet was not available to everyone.